ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.en.md

   <li>Check if the current mailbox is a member of the license group.</li>
 </ol>

-<p>As soon as one of these steps fails, the mailbox is not licensed and Benefactor Circle features can not be used for it.</p>
+<p>As soon as one of these steps fails, the mailbox is not licensed and <span style="font-weight: bold; background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod); background-clip: text; color: transparent;">Benefactor Circle</span> features can not be used for it.</p>

 <p>You need to make sure that the user running Set-OutlookSignatures is able to resolve all direct and indirect members of all license groups, especially across on-prem AD trusts.<br>Primary group membership (such as in 'Domain Users') is not considered due to Active Directory and Entra ID query restrictions.<br>Dynamic groups are supported when Entra ID is queried, but not when Active Directory is queried.</p>